Matt-J-Dong/Polynomial-Project/README.md

 # Polynomial-Project
-Project doing mathematical manipulations on polynomials (represented as Linked Lists)
+Implemented a project that does mathematical manipulations such as adding or multiplying different polynomials together (represented as Linked Lists)